darrenjaworski/multiplayer-chess/PROJECT_PLAN.md

   - backwards and fowards buttons to go move by move through game
   - play button to animate through game move by move
   - timed game, maintain clock from redux timing, not internal state (ability to replay with timing correct)
+- mobile first controls, click to select piece, click to select destination, etc
+- allow premoves
+- style arrows on board for capture

 ---